bih/spotify-ruby/README.md

 ## Introduction

 Hey!
-I'm a Developer Advocate at [Spotify], and I wrote this Ruby SDK to explore how to build a SDK that is:
+I'm a Developer Advocate at [Spotify], and I wrote this Ruby SDK to explore how to build a SDK that is TADA:

-- **🧒 Thoughtfully inclusive for beginners.** Everything we do should make it easy for beginners.
+- **🧒 Thoughtfully inclusive for beginners.** Everything we do should think about beginners from the beginning.
 Everything.
-That means documentation, tooling, and the feedback we give.
-We believe there is no such idea as bad code.
+That includes documentation, tooling, and the feedback we give.
+Designing for beginners is designing for longevity.

+- **☁️ Agnostic to minor changes.** APIs change all the time.
+We should be opinionated enough that our software should break with major changes, but flexible enough to work perfectly fine with major changes.
+We only depend on critical data, such as IDs.

+- **🌈 Delightful for developers.** Writing the SDK and using the SDK should be equally delightful.
+Granted, this is a challenging goal; but with solid information architecture, well-crafted opinions, clear and helpful error messages, and software that doesn't get in your way - we will create quite lovely software.

-- **✨ A maintained production-level.** We should write software for tomorrow, not today.
+- **✨ A maintained production-level.** It doesn't take experts to write production-level code; all it takes is considerate guidance from the community.
+We should write software expecting it to be used in the next 5 years.
 Great tests help us & others understand and trust what we intended.
-We firmly believe beginners, with the right guidance, can ship a meaningful production-level change in less than 24 hours.

-- **☁️ Agnostic to minor changes.** APIs and SDKs should be able to make minor changes without breaking the software we're writing.
-We only make our opinions on major changes and we only depend on critical data, such as IDs.

-- **🌈 Delightful for developers.** Writing and using this SDK should be an equally delightful experience.
-This is an challenging goal, but we believe with solid information architecture, well-crafted assumptions, clear and helpful error messages, and software that doesn't get in your way will create magical software.

 *Disclaimer: This SDK is NOT owned or supported by Spotify.
 It remains a personal project of mine.
 If you are a commercial partner of Spotify and wish to use this SDK, be aware you are using it at your own risk.*